Selly Oak: Anglo-Saxon and Norman

 There are two entries in Domesday Book for Selly Oak (Escelie).
 The first entry for Selly Oak records a nuncupative (oral) will and is out of conventional order.
 Wulfwin had leased the manor for the term of three lives and the newly appointed Bishop of Lichfield, Robert de Limesey, used the will to challenge the loss of his land.
 "Wulfwin bought this manor before 1066 from the Bishop of Chester, for the lives of three men.
 When he was ailing and had come to the end of his life, he summoned his son, the Bishop of Li (chfield?), his wife and many of his friends and said: 'Hear me, my friends, I desire that my wife hold this land which I bought from the church so long as she lives, and that after her death the church from which I received it should accept it back.
 Let whoever shall take it away from it be excommunicated'.
 The more important men of the whole County testify that this was so."
-The first entry records Bartley Green as an outlier, or dependency of Selly Oak, while the second entry doesn't include Bartley Green but records Selly Oak is held as two manors.
+The first entry records Bartley Green as an outlier, or dependency of Selly Oak, while the second entry does not include Bartley Green but records Selly Oak is held as two manors.
 The second entry also shows that Wibert had been replaced as sub-tenant by Robert suggesting the challenge may have been partially successful.
 The Bishop of Chester owned Lichfield and its members.
 These include Harborne, in Staffordshire until 1891, which was held by Robert.

 Wulfwin owned several manors which indicates he was wealthy and important, possibly an aristocrat.
 Indeed, he has been described as a great thegn, the son of Wigod, and the grandson of Woolgeat, the Danish Earl of Warwick.
 His mother was the sister of Leofric III, Earl of Mercia.
 The possessions that came to him by the Dano-Saxon marriage of his parents seem to have been rather extensive.
 In King Edward the Confessor’s time Wulfwin (also referred to as Alwyne and Ulwin) was sheriff and through his son Turchill, who came to be Earl of Warwick, the Ardens and the Bracebridges trace their descent from the Old Saxon kings.